theopensystemslab/planx-new/doc/how-to/how-to-add-allow-list-variables.md

 ## Context

 For PlanX, we are using a platform called Metabase to handle analytics for how people use the services from different local authorities.
 In order to tell Metabase what to pick up, we allow a number of variables to be exposed, these are contained in an array called `ALLOW_LIST`.
-You can see these as database columns in Hasura, in the views `analytics_summary` and `submission_services_summary`.
+You can see these in the database as columns in the views `analytics_summary` and `submission_services_summary`.

-In these docs I will run through the steps for adding a new value to `ALLOW_LIST` both in the codebase and in Hasura.
+In these docs I will run through the steps for adding a new variable to `ALLOW_LIST` both in the codebase and in Hasura.

+> [!WARNING]
+> Only passport variables that store non-personally-identifiable values should be added to the allow list.
+Sensitive or personally-identifiable data should **never** be tracked or exposed via analytics.

 ## Process

 ### Step 1 - Add variables to `ALLOW_LIST` array

  You will need to add the desired variables to two places in the codebase `api.planx.uk/modules/webhooks/service/analyzeSessions/operations.ts` and `editor.planx.uk/src/pages/FlowEditor/lib/analytics/provider.tsx`.

   Each file should have an array looking like the below:

-  >[!NOTE]
-  > It is worth noting here that variables should be added in alphabetical order and relate to a respective passport variable

     ```ts
     export const ALLOW_LIST = [